-What does reduce heart attack risk, and substantially so, are strategies like diet, exercise, and drugs that can aggressively lower key risk factors like LDL cholesterol, and, in doing so, improve the overall health, the “metabolic milieu,” of the inner walls of the coronary arteries.
+What does reduce heart attack risk, and substantially so, are strategies like diet, exercise, and drugs that can aggressively lower key risk factors like LDL cholesterol, high blood pressure, high blood sugar, and high insulin levels, and, in doing so, improve the overall health, the “metabolic milieu,” of the inner walls of the coronary arteries.

 Just one of these strategies, lowering LDL cholesterol to what federal guidelines suggest (below 100 mg/dL), can reduce the risk of heart attack by a third.